2027sparvez/2027sparvez/README.md

 Thanks for stopping by 👋

-I'm Sajid, a sophomore at Thomas Jefferson High School for Science and Technology 🔬 This account is mainly for personal repos, but it's kind of empty right now 🙃 Let me know what you think!
-I'm (basically) always available on Messenger: https://facebook.com/sajid.parvez.5623
+I'm Sajid, a sophomore at Thomas Jefferson High School for Science and Technology 🔬

+This account is mainly for personal repos, but it's kind of empty right now 🙃

+Let me know what you think!
+I'm (basically) always available on Discord @basedmuslim_ 🌱